grammyjs/website/site/docs/guide/deployment-types.md

 You walk up to the employee and ask for your favorite type of ice cream.
 Unfortunately, he lets you know that it is out of stock._

-_The next day, you're craving that delicious ice cream again, so you return to the same place and ask for the same ice cream.
+_The next day, you're craving that delicious ice cream again, so you go back to the same place and ask for the same ice cream.
 Good news!
-They are restocked overnight, so you can enjoy your salted caramel ice cream today!
+They restocked overnight, so you can enjoy your salted caramel ice cream today!
 Yummy._

 **Polling** means that grammY proactively sends a request to Telegram, asking for new updates (think: messages).
-Telegram will return an empty list if no messages are there, indicating that no new messages have been sent to your bot since the last time you asked.
+If no messages are there, Telegram will return an empty list, indicating that no new messages have been sent to your bot since the last time you asked.

 When grammY sends a request to Telegram, and new messages have been sent to your bot in the meantime, Telegram will return them as an array of up to 100 update objects.